 - Hello Broadband Unlimited - up to 17Mb, and unlimited downloads.
 Perfect for a small household, and lets you download and stream as much as you want without having to worry about a download limit.

 - Hello Fibre 100 - fibre optic broadband with download speeds up to 38Mb, and 100GB download limit.
 Nice fast speeds will make everything run very smoothly, but watch out for that download limit if you’ve had a heavy month.

 - Hello Fibre Unlimited - superfast fibre optic broadband, with speeds up to 76Mb and unlimited downloads.
 Ideal for a large household of internet fiends, video streaming fans, and gamers.

-All Tentel broadband packages come with a free router, and you’ll need Tentel line rental too.
+All Tentel broadband packages come with a free router, and you’ll get Tentel line rental included too.
 Fibre packages are only available on 18-month contracts, but standard ADSL contracts (for Hello Broadband 5, 40, and Unlimited) are quite a bit more flexible.
 They’re all short-term, and there’s no cancellation fee if you decide to switch.

 With ADSL broadband there’s also the option to save money by paying a whole year’s worth of broadband in advance, at a nicely discounted rate.